abilandz/PH8124/Lecture_3/Lecture_3.md

 Note that it makes a perfect sense to use ```x``` permission also for directories, because we can then add recursively in one go ```x``` permissions to all files in that directory.

-Finally, we clarify that each permission setting can be represented alternatively by a numerical value.
+Finally, we clarify that the setting for each permission can be represented alternatively by a numerical value.
 The rule is established with the following simple table:

  <img src="permissions.png" style="zoom:50%;" />